 Basic Access Control (BAC)

-BAC is one of the earliest methods to secure communication between chip and reader, but it’s still in use today.
-The reader obtains the secret key for encrypting/decrypting transmitted data from the document's MRZ code, which is derived by combining some lines.
-This method allows the terminal to access the chip only if it confirms the document's physical presence: it verifies if the MRZ data in the visual inspection zone (VIZ) matches the data stored on the chip.
+With BAC, the reader derives the secret key for encrypting/decrypting transmitted data from the document's MRZ code by combining some lines.
+This method allows the terminal to access the chip only if it confirms the document's physical presence: it verifies if the MRZ data in the visual inspection zone matches the data stored on the chip.

-The downside is that BAC relies on symmetric cryptography, so it can be vulnerable to attacks if the key is compromised.
+The limitation is that BAC relies on symmetric cryptography, so it can be vulnerable to attacks if the key is compromised.
 Moreover, the MRZ is not so unique that it cannot be guessed.
 Some countries, like Germany, have stopped issuing biometric documents compatible with the BAC protocol in favor of other methods like PACE.

 Password Authenticated Connection Establishment (PACE)